 Non-binary South Bay teacher placed on leave over gender-identity material

-A marathon session of the Cupertino Union School District board, Thursday, spent time considering possible modifications to district rules that govern gender identity materials and instruction.
+CUPERTINO, Calif. - Members of the Cupertino Union School District board on Thursday held a marathon session considering possible modifications to district rules that govern gender identity materials and instruction.

-"We have about 45 minutes allocated for board policies," said Supt.
-Stacy Yao, as she gaveled the meeting into session, at the closed Meyerholtz Elementary School.
+"We have about 45 minutes allocated for board policies," Supt.
+Stacy Yao said, as she gaveled the meeting into session at the closed Meyerholtz Elementary School.

 "Sometimes, as a parent, we teach kids to listen to teachers, be nice to teachers in the classroom.
 But they don’t know if this advice is good or not good.
 They’re too young to be taught something like that," said parent Jennifer, who requested KTVU withhold her last name.